-Naperville, a western suburb of Chicago, could approve drive-through windows at marijuana dispensaries when the town council votes on cannabis legislation Dec.
+Naperville, a western suburb of Chicago, could approve drive-thru windows at marijuana dispensaries when the town council votes on cannabis legislation Dec.
 17.

-In support of the idea, council members likened the dispensaries to pharmacies, some of which have drive-through windows.
+In support of the idea, council members likened the dispensaries to pharmacies, some of which have drive-thru windows.

-Drive-through dispensaries are a rarity in the medical marijuana world.
+Drive-thru dispensaries are a rarity in the medical marijuana world.
 One of the only such businesses in existence is in Olympia, Washington.
-According to an employee of the dispensary – called Sonshine Organics – the drive-through window caters to patients with limited mobility.
+According to an employee of the dispensary – called Sonshine Organics – the drive-thru window caters to patients with limited mobility.

 As with many practices in the marijuana industry, time will tell whether this is a valid business model.

-Council member Steve Chirico said the market should determine whether dispensaries will have drive-through windows.
+Council member Steve Chirico said the market should determine whether dispensaries will have drive-thru windows.
 He faces opposition from at least five other council members.

 Illinois legalized medical marijuana this year and the state will roll out its program on Jan.
 1.